Containers

 Reasons users choose Bottlerocket

-Users experience benefits such as increased uptime for container applications, improved security and resource usage, lower management overhead and operational cost, and faster node ready times.
+Users experience benefits such as increased uptime for container applications, improved security and resource utilization, lower management overhead and operational cost, and faster node ready times.
 This is reflected in the customer and partner testimonials on the Bottlerocket Getting Started page.
-We believe that these benefits can be attributed to the core Bottlerocket values of minimalism, operational reliability, and out-of-the-box compliance.
+We believe that these benefits can be attributed to core Bottlerocket values of minimalism, operational reliability and out of the box compliance.

-Operational reliability through image-based updates: Bottlerocket offers In-Place Updates where both upgrade and rollback are fully tested before reaching users.
-This is a core product value that’s reflected in the supporting infrastructure: AMIs for every supported version of Bottlerocket can be discovered through long-lived Systems Manager parameters, and any running Bottlerocket instance can be upgraded or downgraded to any version.
+Operational reliability through image-based updates: Bottlerocket offers in-place updates where both upgrade and rollback are fully tested before reaching users.
+This is a core product value that’s reflected in the supporting infrastructure: AMIs for every supported version of Bottlerocket can be discovered through SSM parameters, and any running Bottlerocket instance can be upgraded or downgraded to any version.

 What if you want to customize the Bottlerocket variant?

-The Bottlerocket team builds and maintains a few variants but many Bottlerocket users are interested in creating their own custom Bottlerocket variants.
-Until recently, additional variants could only be created by forking the Bottlerocket repository and maintaining a series of patches that add the special variant.
-There are some risks and challenges associated with this method:
+Bottlerocket team builds and maintains a few variants but many Bottlerocket users are interested in creating their own custom Bottlerocket variants.
+Until recently, any additional variants could only be created by forking the Bottlerocket repository and maintaining a series of patches which adds the special variant.
+There are some risks and challenges associate with this method such as:

-• The custom variant repository must frequently re-base a substantial volume of code to stay on top of Bottlerocket changes.
+• The custom variant repository must frequently re-base a substantial volume of code to stay atop Bottlerocket changes.
 These re-bases are unpredictable and likely non-trivial in many cases.

-• The integration points of custom variants are not well-defined.
+• The integration points of user-defined custom variants, also known as out-of-tree variants are not well-defined.
 For example, changes to the semantic meaning of settings could impact out-of-tree variants in ways that are difficult to discern during re-base.

-• The forked repository includes a significant amount of code/documentation/information that is not relevant to the specific changes needed for the custom variant.
+• The forked repository will include a significant amount of code/documentation/information which is not relevant to the specific changes needed for the custom variant.

-We are excited to have recently solved the aforementioned challenges with our Bottlerocket Out-of-Tree Builds (OOTB) support, which is a mechanism for creating custom Bottlerocket variants that live within their own git trees.
+We have recently solved the aforementioned challenges with our Bottlerocket Out of Tree Builds (OOTB) support, which is a mechanism for creating custom Bottlerocket variants that live within their own git trees.
 These variants define a dependency on Bottlerocket’s core in a way that allows the custom variant to evolve independently and consume Bottlerocket core updates safely.
 We have already migrated existing Bottlerocket variants to OOTB infrastructure.
-If you built a custom variant of Bottlerocket, then you can now use OOTB to build it without forking and maintaining the entire Bottlerocket core repository.
-Refer to the design document and we look forward to your feedback through GitHub Issue in this improved approach to build and maintain custom Bottlerocket variants.
+If you built a custom variant of Bottlerocket, you can now use OOTB to build it without forking and maintaining the entire Bottlerocket core repository.
+Please refer to design document here and we look forward to your feedback via Github Issue in this improved approach to build and maintain custom Bottlerocket variants.

 Development Plan

-The Bottlerocket roadmap is primarily shaped by direct feedback from our users and is based on the following four pillars:
+The Bottlerocket development plan is primarily shaped by direct feedback from our users and is based on the following four pillars:

-1. Supporting new features across all Amazon Elastic Compute Cloud ( Amazon EC2) instance types and AWS Regions
+1. Supporting Bottlerocket across Amazon Elastic Compute Cloud (EC2) instance types such as Inf1, Inf2, Trn1 and AWS Regions

 2. Doubling down on built-in compliance capabilities

-3. Making the Bottlerocket ramp-up process easier for users
+3. Making Bottlerocket ramp-up process easier for users, and

 4. Continuing to improve node ready times

-For the third pillar, we are going to streamline the user experience by making boot-time tasks easier to automate.
-Bottlerocket allows bootstrap containers as a mechanism to perform boot-time tasks such as configuring ephemeral storage.
-However, today users have to bring their own container image and keep it up-to-date.
+For the third pillar, we will simplify the user experience by making boot-time tasks easier to automate.
+Bottlerocket allows bootstrap containers as a mechanism to perform boot-time tasks such as configuring ephemeral storage, but today users have to bring their own container image and keep it up to date.
 We plan to create a generic bootstrap container image that executes scripts passed as user data, and can be used by users to configure their instances.
-This removes the undifferentiated heavy-lifting for users to maintain their own customized solutions for common use cases such as using ephemeral storage to store container images.
-In addition, we are going to support bootstrap commands that enable users to run predefined commands such as configuring node-local NVM Express (NVMe) storage through the Bottlerocket API without taking runtime dependency on bootstrap containers.
+This will remove the undifferentiated heavy-lifting for users to maintain their own customized solutions for common use cases such as using ephemeral storage to store container images.
+In addition, we now support bootstrap commands that enable users to run predefined commands such as configuring node-local NVM Express (NVMe) storage through the Bottlerocket API without taking any runtime dependency on bootstrap containers.

-For the final pillar, we are going to continue to improve node launch times.
-The next minor release includes an optimization contributed by Amazon EKS to ship the “pause” container as part of the OS build.
-This is a very small container image that must be present on the node before a pod can be created.
-Although the image pull time for the pause container is minimal, having it already present as a part of OS build makes node ready time even faster.
-Beyond that, we aim to bring up the network and local storage in parallel, and we plan to switch back to Zstandard (zstd) compressed kernel modules
+For the final pillar, we will continue to improve node launch times.
+A recent example of this is an optimization from Bottlerocket release 1.21.0 to ship the “pause” container as part of the OS build.
+This is a very small container image that must be present on the node before any pod can be created.
+While the image pull time for the pause container is minimal, having it already present as a part of OS build makes node ready time even faster.
+Beyond that, we will work on bringing up the network and local storage in parallel to further speed up node launches.

 Bottlerocket is an open source project and we welcome issues with new ideas, bug reports, and pull requests.
 We’d also love feedback from you about your experiences using Bottlerocket.